sinhrofazatron/11/README.md

 2. Install the necessary requirements.

-    a.
-Ensure Python >= 3.10, PyTorch >= 2.4, CUDA >= 12.4.
+    2.1 Ensure Python >= 3.10, PyTorch >= 2.4, CUDA >= 12.4.
 For details, see [requirements.txt](https://github.com/rhymes-ai/Allegro/blob/main/requirements.txt).

-    b.
-It is recommended to use Anaconda to create a new environment (Python >= 3.10) to run the following example.
+    2.2 It is recommended to use Anaconda to create a new environment (Python >= 3.10) to run the following example.

 4. Download the [Allegro model weights](https://huggingface.co/rhymes-ai/Allegro).